LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 All businesses, big and small, need some form of project management software.
 This is where a marketing team can collaborate remotely and put ideas into action.

-Luckily for a small business owner or solopreneur, a team of two or three can get by with the free version of most project management tools.
+Luckily for small business entrepreneurs and solopreneurs, a team of two or three can get by with the free version of most project management tools.

 Type 4: Social Media Marketing Tools